sugyant82/animalservice/README.md

 There are two parts to this application

 1) A Standalone Java Main class for running the solution to the prescribed questions.
-2) A full featured spring boot RESTful Web service
+2) A full featured spring boot RESTful Web service for quering the animal endpoints.

 **SETTING UP THE APPLICATION**